DougHennig/ListManager/.github/CONTRIBUTING.md

 - If you added or removed files, update *BuildProcess\InstalledFiles.txt* as necessary.

-- Describe the changes at the top of *ChangeLog.md*.

 - Update the documentation in the docs folder as necessary.

-- Update the release date and version number in *README.md*.

 - If you haven't already done so, install VFPX Deployment: choose Check for Updates from the Thor menu, turn on the checkbox for VFPX Deployment, and click Install.

 - Start VFP 9 (not VFP Advanced) and CD to the ListManager folder.

 - Run the VFPX Deployment tool to create the installation files: choose VFPX Project Deployment from the Thor Tools, Application menu.
 Alternately, execute ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```.

+- Describe the changes at the top of *ChangeLog.md*.
+(This is done after using the VFPX Deployment tool because the tool assigns a new version number.)
+The version number can be obtained from README.md.

 - Commit the changes.